 Is Baking Powder Gluten Free?

 Baking powder and baking soda are often confused.
 Baking soda is used in baking, but it can also be used as a natural and effective ingredient in household cleaning.
 Baking powder is primarily used for baking.
 But there are differences between the two besides what you use them for.
-Beth Hillson, our food editor, explains the difference.
+Beth Hillson, one of our most trusted food writers, explains the difference.

 “Baking powder and baking soda are both leavening agents that help baked goods rise.
 Baking soda (bicarbonate of soda) is actually an ingredient in the more mild-mannered baking powder.
 A baking recipe will usually call for ¼ teaspoon of baking soda for every 1 cup or so of flour.
 Baking soda is usually a better choice than baking powder when the recipe includes acidic ingredients like buttermilk, yogurt, sour cream, citrus juice, molasses or brown sugar.
 Unless instructed otherwise by your recipe, always mix baking soda with your dry ingredients first; it reacts when it hits moisture.
 Don’t let a batter made with baking soda stand around.
 For best results, get it in the oven right away.”